×

 14.00 – 14.30: Keynote: Holding the centre: How leaders stay steady when everything else is shaking

-Dr. Sarah Hughes, CEO, Mind
+Dr. Sarah Hughes

 The CEO of Mind reflects on leading through sustained crisis, rising demand and emotional pressure.
 A deeply human exploration of what it takes to make hard decisions, protect people and keep purpose intact when the ground won’t stop moving.